pradyunsg/furo/docs/customisation/announcement.md

 # Adding a site-wide announcement

-Furo makes it fairly straightforward to add a site-wide announcement.
+Furo makes it fairly straightforward to add a site-wide announcement (AKA top banner).
 The announcement is added to the top of all pages on the website.

 This is done by setting `announcement` key in {any}`html_theme_options` in your `conf.py` file.
 The value of this key is HTML, which is included as-is into the page.